Cherry Pecan Cake. A moist delicious cream cheese pound cake with maraschino cherries and crunchy pecans baked right in.

 Cherry Pecan Cake - A Moist delicious cream cheese pound cake with maraschino cherries and crunchy pecans baked right in.

-- 3/4 cup toasted pecan pieces not ground.
-I toast whole pecans and then roughly chop them by hand in small chunks
+- 3/4 cup toasted pecan pieces, not ground.
+I toast whole pecans and then roughly break each one apart by hand in small chunks.

 - 1 ½ cups sugar